 We deliver lifesaving HIV/ AIDS education to young people in Africa, battling the continent’s biggest killer in areas where many don’t even acknowledge the problem.
 Our mission statement is to provide a brighter future for Africa’s poor.
-The charity funds the work of in-country ‘Act4Africa’ NGO Partners in Uganda, Tanzania and Malawi to deliver a programme of education to promote gender equality, reduce HIV transmission and alleviate poverty.
+The charity funds the work of in-country ‘Act4Africa’ NGO Partners in Uganda, and Tanzania to deliver a programme of education to promote gender equality, reduce HIV transmission and alleviate poverty.
 Our teaching methods are all interactive, fun and specifically designed to target young people.

 - We are youth orientated